 four-point sets in the line with width \(w_1\).
 Let \((y_1,\dots,y_4) \in [0,w_2]^4\) be a lattice point representing the \(y\)-coordinates we give to each point.
 We know that there exist indices \(i_0\) and \(i_1\) such that \(y_{i_0}=0\) and \(y_{i_1}=w_2\).
 By a reflection we may assume that \(i_0 < i_1\).
 We also assume these are as small as possible.
-Counting the possibilities in each of the six cases we show that there are at most \(6w_2^2+1\) ways to assign \(y\)-coordinates to a four-point set in the line. \end{proof} A \emph{quasi-polynomial} is a polynomial whose coefficients are periodic functions with integral period.
-The functions counting lattice triangles and width 1 lattice tetrahedra are both piecewise quasi-polynomials whose coefficients have period 2 so we may expect a function counting four-point sets in the plane to be similar.
+Counting the possibilities in each of the six cases we show that there are at most \(6w_2^2+1\) ways to assign \(y\)-coordinates to a four-point set in the line. \end{proof}

+A \emph{quasi-polynomial} is a polynomial whose coefficients are periodic functions with integral period.
+By Theorem~\ref{thm:main} and \cite[Theorem 1.2]{triangles} the functions counting lattice triangles and width 1 lattice tetrahedra are piecewise quasi-polynomials whose coefficients have period 2 so we may expect a function counting four-point sets in the plane to be similar.
 By Proposition~\ref{prop:four_pt_set_bound}, if there is a quasi-polynomial counting four-point sets of multi-width \((w_1,w_2)\) we expect it to be at most quadratic in \(w_2\).
 We expect the case when \(w_1=w_2\) to be distinct due to the increased symmetry.
 Also we expect the cases when \(w_2\) is odd and even to be distinct so consider them separately.
-By fitting a quadratic to the results for \((w_1,w_1+1),\dots, (w_1,w_1+5)\) and \((w_1,w_1+2),\dots,(w_1,w_1+6)\) we obtain the following conjecture which agrees with the entries of Table~\ref{tab:quad}. \begin{conj} The number of four-point sets of multi-width \((w_1,w_2)\) is given by
+By fitting a quadratic to the results for \((w_1,w_1+1),\dots, (w_1,w_1+5)\) and \((w_1,w_1+2),\dots,(w_1,w_1+6)\) we obtain the following conjecture which agrees with the entries of Table~\ref{tab:quad}. \begin{conjecture} The number of four-point sets of multi-width \((w_1,w_2)\) if \(w_1<w_2\) is

 when \(w_1=2\),

 when \(w_1=3\),

 when \(w_1=4\),